google/codeworld/web/help/PrivacyPolicy.md

 If you choose to use the CodeWorld server, then you agree to the collection and use of information as provided by this policy.
-The personal information that I collect is used for providing and improving the Service.
-I will not use or share your information with anyone except as described in this privacy policy.
+The personal information that we collect is used for providing and improving the Service. we will not use or share your information with anyone except as described in this privacy policy.

 Information Collection and Use
 ------------------------------

-During normal operation, the CodeWorld server will provide you with tokens, in the form of URLs, which you can choose to share with others.
-These tokens will provide access to the code which you have submitted to the server, to help you share your creations with others.
-By submitting your code, you agree that the CodeWorld server may provide your code to anyone who has obtained these tokens.
+During normal operation, the CodeWorld server will store the code that you submit to it.
+This code is not shared with others.
+However, the server will provide you with tokens, in the form of URLs, which you can choose to share with others.
+These tokens will grant access to your work, to help you share your creations with others.
+By submitting your work, you agree that the CodeWorld server may store it, and share it with anyone who has obtained these tokens given to you.
+CodeWorld may also use your work for anonymous statistical analysis.

 When using the CodeWorld server, you may optionally sign in and save your data.
 This is not required to use the CodeWorld server, but doing so will enable additional features, including saving and loading projects.
-When you sign in, the CodeWorld server collects information which can be used to associate you to projects which you have previously saved.
-When you use the feature to save projects, the CodeWorld server will retain your projects along with this identifying information, for the purpose of providing it to you in the future.
+When you sign in, the CodeWorld server collects only an identification number, which is used to associate you to projects which you have previously saved.
+When you use the feature to save projects, the CodeWorld server will retain your saved projects along with this identification number, for the sole purpose of providing you with access to your in the future.
+When you sign in, CodeWorld does not collect or retain your name, email address, or any other identifying information.

 As part of the normal operation of this server, data is collected in logs.
 These logs may contain the number and timing of requests, IP addresses, and